nealey/homepage/content/blog/2023-09-25-business-travel-on-amtrak/index.md

 Here are some essentials for a train trip that air travelers might not have considered:

+### Extension cord
-* A long extension cord provides power to the aisle seat without needing to drape USB cables over the window seat's lap.
+A long extension cord provides power to the aisle seat without needing to drape USB cables over the window seat's lap.

+### Washcloth and Towel
-* A travel washcloth and towel can help you clean up in the restroom on long trips.
+A travel washcloth and towel can help you clean up in the restroom on long trips.

+### Blanket
-* A blanket is pretty handy.
-I like being under a blanked when I sleep.
+I like being under a blanket when I sleep.
+I bring a fleece blanket that rolls up to about the size of my towel.
+I wonder if I could find a towel that doubles as a blanket?
+Hmm.

+### Eye mask
-* An eye mask is also nice.
-I made one out of some left-over Batman print fabric.
+I made an eye mask out of some left-over Batman print fabric.
 It's cool.
+It also blocks light well enough that I can stay asleep.

+### Earplugs
+If you hadn't guessed yet, I'm a light sleeper.
+The train is pretty quiet, which means little noises stand out.
-* Earplugs are pretty important for me, a light sleeper.
+Earplugs are essential for me.

+I've slept with wired earbuds, which is okay, especially when they're making a little (quiet) noise.

 I just got some fancypants bluetooth sleep buds that can play music/audiobooks and generate white noise to mask outside noise.
-I've slept with wired earbuds, too.
-  These bluetooth things are even smaller, which so far has been nice for sleeping on my side.
+These bluetooth things are even smaller than the wired earbuds, which so far has been nice for sleeping on my side.

+### Food
+Unless you're made of money,
+you're going to get tired of the dining car.
+I bring some fruit and other perishables that can stay edible for a few days, thinks like hummus or guacamole.
+Crackers and nuts are great for a meal or for snackin'.
+I don't mind eating Tasty Bites cold, so those are nice meals.

+### Entertainment

+You are going to get bored.
+Bring something to do!

+I bring my work laptop, and crank on code or reports.
+Remember to download everything before you leave: there's no WiFi, and tethering to my phone has been spotty at best.

-* You absolutely, positively, must download all your TV shows and movies before you go to the train station.
+You absolutely, positively, must download all your TV shows and movies before you go to the train station.
-  You're going to lose Internet almost right away on the Southwest Chief, so you can forget about downloading new episodes en route.
+Cell service is spotty at best, so you can forget about downloading new episodes en route.

-* I use my phone for watching movies and whatnot.
+I use my phone for watching movies and whatnot.
 I printed a [flat phone stand](https://www.printables.com/model/175598-phone-stand) to hold it up on the tray.
 The seat in front of you is about 5 feet away, so attaching your phone to the seat back doesn't really work.

-* Book / work / video game.
-You are going to get bored.
-Bring something to do.
+I'll probably bring my Nintendo Switch again, but I don't think I used it much on the last trip.
+I'm not much of a gamer.

+I do tend to read a lot of books, though.
+For me, it's important to be already in a book I'm interested in.
+I have trouble starting a new book on the train.